nforystek/neotext/README.md

 DIMENSIONS!
-Anyway, I hear a echo of her business before she passed, it says, yes, party toys, someone she asked to help her produce cross stitchs already done to be sold that way, ended up CNC researching her new bsuiness, their lazy 3D printing alternative!
+Anyway, I hear a echo of her business before she passed, it says, yes, party toys, someone she asked to help her produce cross stitch already done to be sold that way, ended up CNC researching her new bsuiness, their lazy 3D printing alternative!
 Anyway, I had too thought, one thread to rule all assembly line production movements of finihsed cross stitches on those labrynth marble game style cartridge.
-That nees capital to help her after what the Martha probably relieved isn't Martha giving it back to her, and so I made a program KadPatch to design cross stitch patterns traditional like without all the could be more then a simple drawing program where the art creativity shines.
+That needs capital to help her after what the Martha probably relieved isn't Ms Stewart gets it back to her, and so I made a program KadPatch to design cross stitch patterns traditional like without all the could be more then a simple drawing program where the art creativity shines.
 However, one last feature it does not yet compile the pattern and key